-The best time to send followup emails to promoters are on Sundays and Tuesdays afternoon.
+The best time to send followup emails to promoters is on Sundays and Tuesdays afternoon.

-Key is also to bring people which is extremly valuable so 80% of the time you will get a response.
+Key is also to bring people which is extremely valuable so 80% of the time you will get a response.

 3. Develop your 60-second pitch (you might know this as an elevator speech).